5 Incredible Benefits of L-Glutamine Powder

 - Improved hunger signalling

-Glutamine plays a critical role in ensuring that the gut’s lining is healthy, preventing leaky gut syndrome which causes systemic inflammation throughout the body and lowers your immune response.
+Glutamine plays a critical role in ensuring that the gut’s lining is healthy, preventing leaky gut syndrome which can cause inflammation throughout the body impacting your immune response.

 The other added benefit is that with a thriving gut microbiome, your body is better prepared to keep bad bacteria from thriving.
 Because of glutamine’s role in keeping beneficial bacteria healthy, it can contribute to keeping these malicious microbes from overtaking your intestines and ruining your health.